Frequently Asked Questions About Walt Disney World

 - PassPorter’s Open Mouse for Walt Disney World and the Disney Cruise Line (formerly titled PassPorter’s Walt Disney World for Your Special Needs) is very useful for many people planning a vacation at Disney World.
 Among the special needs it covers are hearing and visual impairments, mobility issues, ADHD, autism, dietary issues such as allergies and vegetarianism, many medical conditions, pregnancy/breast-feeding, size (tall/big) and age (infants and seniors).

 - For those with special dietary needs, the Diz-Abled.com website provides menus from virtually all of the Disney World restaurants and provides information about each restaurant’s special needs policies.
 The owners of this site also publish a guidebook, Walt Disney World with Disabilities, covering disabilities and special needs at Walt Disney World.
+Walt Disney World is making allergy-friendly menus available at more and more of its table-service and quick-service restaurants so that you can see allergen content for each menu item.

 If you have difficulty walking long distances, or you’ll be traveling with someone who does, please consider renting an “Electric Convenience Vehicle” (ECV), also known as an electric wheelchair or “scooter,” even if you don’t normally use one.
 A day in any of Disney’s theme parks will entail walking at least 5 miles and up to 15 miles.

-To get around with the least walking outside of the parks, I highly recommend renting a car.
+To get around with the least walking outside of the parks, we highly recommend renting a car.
 Pick a hotel with valet parking for extra convenience.
 You can retrieve the car and pick up anyone who has difficulty walking right in front of the hotel each day.
 Parking at three of the four theme parks is easy (see below for exception) and the walk to the parking lot tram from your car is engineered to be fairly short — usually shorter than the walk from the Disney bus stops or Monorail.
 The parking lot tram will deliver you to the front of the park at Epcot, Disney’s Hollywood Studios and Animal Kingdom.

 So driving to the parks is ideal… EXCEPT for Magic Kingdom, where after parking, you take a tram from the parking lot to the Ticket and Transportation Center and then transfer to the Ferry or Monorail to reach the park.
 For that park specifically, taking a Disney bus from a Disney resort is much better, as it will put you right near the entrance.
 Note that the Monorail resorts (Grand Floridian, Contemporary and Polynesian) as well as Ft.
 Wilderness resort do not have bus service to Magic Kingdom.